REDUCE PFAS from Your Family’s Water With One Efficient System

 If you want to know if the water in your area is affected by PFAS contamination, check out the EWG PFAS map below of known areas affected in the United States click here to see the map of known areas affected in the United States.

-Branch Water of Central Florida Inc also offers free water tests to homeowners in the Lakeland area.
-Call (863) 576-5541 to schedule your free water test now!
+Branch Water of Central Florida Inc can help you get your water tested for PFAS/PFOS in the Lakeland area.
+Call (863) 576-5541 to learn more!